FrancisCrickInstitute/dm3d-pages/tracking.md

 shape changes.
 The intent is to be able to initialize a mesh from the previous frame.

+### Linking two meshes in successive frames.

+If two tracks are able to be linked and they have sufficient overlap in sucessive frames they can be linked by going to the frame of the first mesh to be linked and pressing `l`.
+It will check for an available mesh in the next frame and link them.
+This can also be performed from the javascript console with.

+    controls.linkPossibleTrack();

+### Autolinking all meshes in a frame.

+To attempt to link all available meshes in on frame in the next frame.

+    controls.autotrackAllAvailable();

+This will attempt to link any track in the current frame with another

 ## Mesh Track Manager

 The track manager is a way to find errors, and modify tracks.